GDur/cmd.fm-hotkey-client/README.md

 unofficial cmd.fm standalone version with support for global hotkeys (standalone client using app.js) (hotkeys windows only - using ahk)

-- all commands will NOT activate the client window (NO focus steal)
+- all commands will not activate the client window (NO focus steal)

 - start.ahk
 	- runs client - in case it's not running